tdwg/cd/README.md

 - 2017 met at TDWG
 - 2018 met at SPNHC-TDWGNZ, with some online meetings
 - 2019 plans to meet in-person and at Biodiversity Next
 - 2020 deliver a standard with implementations

-### Historical Materials
+### Reference and Historical Materials

 This current effort evolves from work started over 10 years ago by the Natural Collections Description Standard IG/TG group (NCD).
 Here we attempt to link to materials resulting from their efforts.
 These documents provide a foundation for the CD Group.
 Some have been copied over into this CD Repo to insure they do not get lost.

 #### Old NCD repository